 Dear Mr. Joe Ng,

 I am writing to express my interest in publishing my book with Cambridge University Press.
-I would be delighted if I could contribute to your expanding Asian Studies series, along with some of your recent publications: Immigrant Incorporation in East Asian Democracies and Immigration and Citizenship in Japan, by Erin Aeran Chung (2020 and 2010, respectively), Hate Speech in Japan: The Possibility of a Non-Regulatory Approach, edited by Shinji Higaki and Yuji Nasu (2021), and Chinese Diasporas: A Social History of Global Migration, by Steven B. Miles (2020).
+I would be delighted if I could contribute to your expanding Asia-Pacific Studies series, along with some of your recent publications: Immigrant Incorporation in East Asian Democracies and Immigration and Citizenship in Japan, by Erin Aeran Chung (2020 and 2010, respectively), Hate Speech in Japan: The Possibility of a Non-Regulatory Approach, edited by Shinji Higaki and Yuji Nasu (2021), and Chinese Diasporas: A Social History of Global Migration, by Steven B. Miles (2020).

-My book, tentatively entitled, “Japan’s Diaspora Diplomacy: the trans-Pacific ties that shaped Japan and Nikkei communities abroad,” is about Japan’s engagement with Nikkeijin (or Nikkei), as Japanese emigrants and their descendants are called, who mostly reside in the Americas (and some in Japan as return-migrants).
-Intended for scholars and a general audience interested in global diasporas and Japanese emigration, immigration, and identities, the book narrates a history of Japan’s national development from a diasporic perspective.
-While most diaspora studies take a nation-centered approach, either from the sending or receiving perspective, I place the flows of people and global connections at the center of analysis from both sides of the Pacific.
-The diplomatic, economic and cultural links established between Japan and its diasporas have indeed played a crucial role in shaping ideas of Japan as well as the development of Nikkei communities abroad.
+My book, tentatively entitled Japan’s Diaspora Diplomacy: the trans-Pacific ties that shaped Japan and Nikkei communities abroad is about Japan’s engagement with Nikkeijin (or Nikkei), as Japanese emigrants and their descendants are called, who mostly reside in the Americas (and some in Japan as return-migrants).
+Intended for scholars, students, and a general audience interested in global diasporas and Japanese emigration, immigration, and identities, the book narrates a history of Japan’s national development from a diasporic perspective.
+While most diaspora studies take a nation-centered approach, either from the sending or receiving perspective, I place the flows of people from both sides of the Pacific and global connections at the center of analysis.
+The diplomatic, economic and cultural links established between Japan and its diasporas have played a crucial role in shaping ideas of Japan as well as the development of Nikkei communities abroad.

 As many countries increasingly court their diasporas, the Japanese government, too, has recently rekindled its interest in reaching out to Nikkeijin.
-What is interesting about Japan’s case is that most Nikkeijin are later-generation foreign nationals who no longer speak Japanese.
-I investigate why the Japanese state tries to engage them now--especially in South America— by tracing the history of emigration and colony (overseas community) building from the late 19th century to the present.
+Yet, most Nikkeijin are later-generation foreign nationals who no longer speak Japanese.
+I investigate why the Japanese state tries to engage them now— especially in South America— by tracing the history of emigration and empire-building through overseas communities from the late nineteenth century to the present.
 While scholarship on diaspora engagement has grown, most studies focus on high-migration countries, such as India, Mexico, and the Philippines, limiting their analysis to recent emigrants.
-What is often missing in the literature is a historical perspective.
-It is important to ask, therefore, what happens to these diasporic ties, or why some ties persist, while others diminish, over generations.
-Even though Japanese diasporas are relatively small and invisible, compared with better-known diasporas, such as the Chinese, Indian and the Irish, they well illustrate the limits and power of diasporic ties.
+Even though the Japanese diasporas is relatively small compared with better-known diasporas, such as the Chinese, Indian and the Irish, they illustrate the limits and power of diasporic ties.
+Moreover, what is often missing in the literature is a historical perspective.
+It is important to ask, therefore, what happens to these diasporic ties over generations, or why some ties persist while others diminish.

-Drawing on historical documents and interviews across the Pacific (Japan, the US, and various Latin American countries), in addition to my ethnographic research in Peru where the Japanese government’ influence remains particularly salient, I examine various diaspora-making mechanisms--diaspora conventions, return-migration policy, and commercial and cultural activities—and their consequences.
-As I argue in the book, ties are cultivated and sustained through such mechanisms, but this process is highly selective and inconsistent, depending on how the state and immigrant communities see their position relative to others.
-During the early 20th century, the Japanese state sent emigrants to South America to expand territorially beyond Asia, as immigration to the West was restricted.
-Japanese colonies were then established as “overseas footholds” to secure resources and catch up with the West.
+Drawing on historical documents and interviews across the Pacific (Japan, the United States, and various Latin American countries), in addition to my ethnographic research in Peru, where the Japanese government’s influence remains particularly salient, I examine various diaspora-making mechanisms (diaspora conventions, return-migration policy, and commercial and cultural activities) and their consequences.
+I argue that ties are cultivated and sustained through such mechanisms, but this process is highly selective and inconsistent, depending on how the state and immigrant communities see their position relative to others.
+During the early twentieth century, the Japanese state sent emigrants to South America to expand territorially beyond Asia, as immigration to the West was restricted.
+Japanese “colonies” were then established as “overseas footholds” to secure resources and catch up with Western imperial powers.
 Today, the government tries to cultivate these historical links to enhance the country’s soft power and seek commercial opportunities in competition with the world.
 The Nikkei communities in South America likewise seek to cultivate ties with their ancestral homeland to enhance their status within their country.